Katherine Carmichael1

 Last Edited=8 Feb 2011

-He succeeded to the title of 8th Lord Crichton of Sanquhar [S., 1488] on 23 May 1569.1 Circa 1605 at Rycote, Oxfordshire, England, he lost an eye in a bout with a fencing master, John Turner, at Lord Norris’s house.1 As revenge he plotted Turner’s murder for seven years, and on 11 May 1612 he had one Carlyle, kill Turner by a pistol-shot.1 Carlyle and several other accomplices were hanged by a hemp rope but Robert was granted a peer’s privilege of being hanged by a silk one, despite having as a Scottish peer been turned down for trial in the High Steward’s Court (instead being tried in the King's Court Bench as plain Robert Crichton).1
+He succeeded as the 8th Lord Crichton of Sanquhar [S., 1488] on 23 May 1569.1 Circa 1605 at Rycote, Oxfordshire, EnglandG, he lost an eye in a bout with a fencing master, John Turner, at Lord Norris’s house.1 As revenge he plotted Turner’s murder for seven years, and on 11 May 1612 he had one Carlyle, kill Turner by a pistol-shot.1 Carlyle and several other accomplices were hanged by a hemp rope but Robert was granted a peer’s privilege of being hanged by a silk one, despite having as a Scottish peer been turned down for trial in the High Steward’s Court (instead being tried in the King's Court Bench as plain Robert Crichton.)1

 Child of Robert Crichton, 8th Lord Crichton of Sanquhar and Anne Fermor